INFERNO NEWS

 Features of RForce method:

-- dynamic GPU raytracer running in realtime for simple scenes and low resolutions
+- dynamic GPU raytracer running in realtime for simple scenes and low

 - scene = 16 triangular objects per 64 triangles (total up to 1024 triangles)